-This month, Maximus UK is marking the conclusion of the Nightingale Challenge 2020, which called upon every large employer of nurses globally to provide leadership training for a cohort of young nurses and midwives over the course of the year.
+This month sees the conclusion of the Nightingale Challenge 2020, which called upon every large employer of nurses globally to provide leadership training for a cohort of young nurses and midwives over the course of the year.

-All ‘Nightingales’ were given access to resources including bespoke leadership toolkits.
-They also accessed a bespoke portfolio of online resources including e-books and audio-visual content via the company’s learning platform, with topics including Communication, Coaching, Effective Leadership and Resilience.
+They also accessed a bespoke portfolio of online resources, including e-books and audio-visual content via the Maximus UK learning platform, with topics including communication, coaching, effective leadership and resilience.

 Participants were evaluated on a monthly basis, with progress measured against metrics including increased knowledge, greater expertise, enhanced communication, greater confidence, improved relationships and improved leadership skills.